cysouw/graphicalgrammar/text/germany.md

 ### Kuderna (1893) *Sprachliches Mahnwort*

-Béla Kuderna (1846-1915), Hauptmann in the austrian army and teacher for german language and style at the *Infanterie-Cadetenschule* in Vienna.
+Béla Kuderna (1846-1915) was a captian (*Hauptmann*) in the Austrian army and teacher for German language and style at the *Infanterie-Cadetenschule* in Vienna.
+He wrote a short article about the general method of teaching German language, called *Sprachliches Mahnwort*.
+This article includes two quick examples of *Satzbilder* as he uses them in his classes [@kuderna1893: 268-269].
+Shortly afterwards he publishes a complete booklet about his approach to graphically analyse sentences, called *Das Satzbild in seiner Anwendung für die Lehre vom Satze* [@kuderna1895].
+This book goes into great detail explaining his approach, including numerous practical examples.

-two *Satzbilder* [@kuderna1893: 268-269]
+As for the inspiration for his graphical approach, Kuderna mentions Bauer (see [@sec:bauer1850]) in passing [@kuderna1895: 4], but only to complain about the non-mnemonic usage of letters and symbols by Bauer.
+For example, instead of using an abstract letter *A* for the main clause, Kuderna proposes to use the letter *H* as abbreviation of the German word *Hauptsatz*.

 ### Tiktin (1895) *Gramatica Românǎ*